Construction of Curves with a Controlled First Slope using p-Symmetric Numbers: p -adic weight under addition and multiplication

 The $p$-adic weight of a nonnegative integer $N$, which we henceforth denote as $s_p(N)$, gives the sum of the $p$-adic digits of $N$.
 That is, if $N = \sum_{i=0}^\ell n_i p^i$, $n_i \in \{0,\dots,p-1\}$, then $s_p(N)\coloneqq \sum_{i=0}^\ell n_i$.
 Frequently in this paper, for specific $N$, we will write $N=(n_\ell\; \cdots\; n_1 \; n_0)_p$ for the {\bf $p$-adic (digit) form} of $N$, and we call $n_i$ the {\bf $i$-th $p$-adic digit of $N$}.

 Addition of two nonnegative integers $N$ and $M$ can be done $p$-adically, where the arithmetic addition algorithm is done using the $p$-adic digit forms of $N$ and $M$.
 For example, the $2$-adic addition of $3+10$ equals $(11)_2+(1010)_2=(1101)_2$.
 Notice that there is a {\bf ($p$-adic) carry} in the $2$-nd digit.
-Given any non-negative integers $N_1,\ldots,N_\ell$, we say the summation $\sum_{i=1}^{\ell}N_i$ is $p$-adically {\bf carry-free} if their $p$-adic addition has no carry at each digit.
+Given any nonnegative integers $N_1,\ldots,N_\ell$, we say the summation $\sum_{i=1}^{\ell}N_i$ is $p$-adically {\bf carry-free} if their $p$-adic addition has no carry at each digit.
 We simply say `carry-free' when $p$ is clear from its context.

+Multiplication of two nonnegative integers $N$ and $M$ can also be done $p$-adically, using standard arithmetic rules in base $p$.
+In the rare case where the $p$-adic multiplication of $N$ and $M$ has no carrying, the $k$-th $p$-adic digit of $NM$ is equal to the convolution $n_0m_k + n_1m_{k-1} + \dots + n_km_0$.
+Thus, we can say that multiplication is $p$-adically {\bf carry-free} if $\sum_{i+j=k}m_i n_j\le p-1$ for every $k\ge 0$.

-The notion of a $p$-adic carry is given more precise treatment in the proof of the following proposition --- which we will use to swiftly replace the notion of ``carry-free addition'' with a more convenient characterization.
+The notion of `$p$-adically carry-free' is given a more precise treatment in the following proposition --- which we will use to swiftly replace the notion of ``carry-free addition or multiplication'' by a more convenient characterization in terms of $p$-adic weights.